LyubomirT/intense-rp-next/docs/features/deepseek-settings/network-interception.md

 While network interception already provides significant benefits, we have plans to make it even better:

-- **Edge support** - Adapting the extension for Microsoft Edge's quirks
 - **Firefox implementation** - Creating a separate extension using Firefox's WebExtensions API
 - **Guaranteed token delivery** - An intelligent optional system to make sure every token DeepSeek sends is captured, even if it fails to deliver in the expected order